“Be a part of something that is bigger than yourself and experience the transformation before you even return home.”

 Moved by the Spirit

-Led by Rev. Marc Oehler, Chris Stout, and Ron Ledwith, a dedicated group of West Siders headed to Les Cayes, Haiti in March.
-They went to spend a week nurturing and caring for Haiti’s abandoned and vulnerable children, ages 3-18, at Father Marc Boisvert’s Pwoje Espwa Sud.
+Once a year, West Siders travel to Les Cayes, Haiti, to spend a week nurturing and caring for Haiti’s abandoned and vulnerable children at Fr.
+Marc Boisvert’s Pwoje Espwa Sud.
 West Side has provided financial support through the years and aims to supply other types of support through mission teams working on-site.
-Medical care was spearheaded by Dr. Tom Ahlborn, dental care was spearheaded by Dr. Greg Van Vliet, arts and crafts, and recreation was spearheaded by Macs Stout and Beth Hays Stevens.
-Jim Heuer headed the construction and repair work team.
+The West Side team has provided medical and dental care, performed vision exams and distributed glasses, performed construction and electrical work, and entertained the children with arts and crafts, baking projects, dance classes, and sports and games.
 The participants returned feeling transformed by the love and connection they experienced with the children and their caregivers.

 During Summer Break, West Side high school students set-out on an adventure of giving.
 In the past, they have built houses in Mexico and supported tornado relief efforts in Nashville.
 In February, 2013, they gave up their vacation to help “Rebuilding Hope” In New Orleans (RHNO) and Habitat for Humanity.
-Most recently, they have traveled to Guyan Valley, West Virginia to work with the Appalachia Service Project.
-For more information contact Rev. Penny Hogan via email or at 201-652-1966, ext.7139.
+Most recently, they have traveled to Virginia to work with the Appalachia Service Project.
+For more information contact Rev. Penny Hogan via email or at 201-652-1966.

 Pastor’s Emergency Fund